PB Fintech – Another Platform Play

 3. What is my view on company valuation?

-The Company has seen a good debut on the stock markets with a 16.6x oversubscription and 17% listing premium.
-After reaching a peak of INR 1,470, the share price has been correcting but is still above the offer price to INR 980.
+The Company had seen a good debut on the stock markets with a 16.6x oversubscription and 17% listing premium.
+After reaching a peak of INR 1,470, the share price significantly corrected to ~INR 350 before recovering to the current level.
+Current share price is ~50% of the price in December 2021 when we first analyzed the Company.

-At a price of INR 1,120 per share, the trailing P/B ratio is ~25x, Price/Revenues ratio of ~60x, very expensive in any market.
+For INR 577 per share, the trailing P/B ratio is ~7x, Price/Revenues ratio of ~12x, very expensive in any market for a loss-making business.
 While the platform businesses are attractive, the fundamentals will take time to catch up.

 4. What are the risks to the investment analysis?